emece67/py-remezfit/README.md

 # py-remezfit

 A direct and basic implementation of the Remez algorithm to fit polynomials to functions in an equi-ripple sense (or minimax).
-Wrote in Python using `numpy`, `scipy` and `matplotlib`.
+Written in Python using `numpy`, `scipy` and `matplotlib`.

 There is a single Python file here `remezfit.py` providing module `remezfit`.
 This module: